sophialuanfx/smarthire-demo/README.md

 ## Replace Your Info

-In your Chalice app, update the following placeholders in the `./app/app.py` file:
+Update the following placeholders in the `./app/app.py` file:

 ```python
 bucket_name = "your_bucket_name"